 Since we were on property just over 12 hours we didn’t have a lot of time to enjoy the amenities at the Disney’s All-Star Movies Resort.
 I was disappointed that the Mighty Ducks pool area (Duck Pond Pool) was closed, which would have been so convenient just steps away from our room.

 But other pool options included the super-sized Fantasia Pool in the center of the resort complex and a wet-play area and wading pool for kids.
 There was also a playground and reel fun arcade.

-Dining at Disney’s All-Star Movies Resort
+Dining at Disney’s Value Resort

 Several options at the World Premiere Food Court, from breakfast to sandwiches to convenience store purchases.
 You can also pick up wine and spirits here.
-No complaints here on the food — as our sandwiches (Burger!) and breakfast (egg & ham croissant) were both tasty.
+No complaints here on the food — as our sandwiches (burger) and breakfast (egg & ham croissant) were both tasty.
 The ice cream and sweets shop within the food court is fit for any sweet tooth — and we loved the ice cream and sundaes!

 Room rates at Disney’s All-Star Movies Resort start at $110.
 (My rate for 2 children and 2 adults was $146.)
 Book directly with the Disney Resort.
 Or, compare rates and book with Priceline or another OTA.